juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <!-- BEGIN_TF_DOCS -->
-# Creating a backend microservices architecture with Terraform and Golang
+# Creating a backend microservices architecture with Terraform and Golang.
+Deployment in lambda functions, EC2 instances, and Kubernetes cluster.

 This repository aims to demonstrate how we can implement 3 different types of microservices in our backend projects.
 These 3 types of microservices are: serverless lambda functions, server-based RESTful microservices, and server-based gRPC microservices.